itzaRinna/JM_001/README.md

 Your README markdown looks pretty good overall, but I'll make a few adjustments to ensure proper formatting and readability.
 Here’s a refined version of your README with some improvements:

+Your README is mostly well-structured, but it can benefit from some improvements in formatting and consistency.
+Here's an updated version with some fixes:

 ```markdown
 # Project Name